Anglo-Ashanti wars: First Anglo-Ashanti War (1823–1831)

-Second Anglo-Ashanti War
+Second Anglo-Ashanti War (1863–1864)

-The second Anglo-Ashanti War took place between 1863 and 1864.
-In 1863, a large Ashanti force crossed the Pra River in search of a fugitive, Kwesi Gyana.
-British, African and Indian troops responded but neither side claimed victory as illness took more casualties on both sides than the actual fighting.
-The Second War ended in 1864 and the result was a stalemate.
+The war took place between 1863 and 1864.
+Peace existed for more than 30 years, with both forces sticking to their side of the border.
+The factor that frequently sparked Ashanti conflicts was not adhering to understood or established territory borders.
+In the decade prior, Britain had been in a number of conflicts and skirmishes.
+In the 1860s alone the crown was actively involved in the bloodless Pig War dispute against the U.S. over the Canadian border.
+They would team with the U.S. and other colonial powers against realms in Japan during 1863.
+Additionally, there was a dispute in New Zealand against the Maori.
+In 1863, a large Ashanti force crossed the Pra River in search of a fugitive, Kwesi Gyana, British, African and Indian troops responded but neither side claimed victory as illness took more casualties on both sides than the direct combat.
+The war ended in 1864 and the result was a stalemate.

-Third Anglo-Ashanti War 1873–1874
+Third Anglo-Ashanti War (1873–1874)

 The Third Anglo-Ashanti War, also known as the "First Ashanti Expedition", lasted from 1873 to 1875.
 In 1869, a German missionary family and a Swiss missionary had been taken from Togo to Kumasi.
 They were still being held in 1873.

 The British Gold Coast was formally established in 1867 and in 1872, Britain expanded their territory when they purchased the Dutch Gold Coast from the Dutch, including Elmina which was claimed by the Ashanti.
 The Dutch had signed the Treaty of Butre in 1656 with the Ahanta.
 The treaty's arrangements proved very stable and regulated Dutch-Ahanta diplomatic affairs for more than 213 years.
 This all changed with the sale of the Dutch Gold Coast.
 The Ashanti invaded the new British protectorate.

 General Garnet Wolseley was sent against the Ashanti with 2,500 British troops and several thousand West Indian and African troops (including some Fante) and subsequently became a household name in Britain.
 The war was covered by war correspondents, including Henry Morton Stanley and G. A. Henty.
 Military and medical instructions were printed for the troops.
 The British government refused appeals to interfere with British arms manufacturers who sold to both sides.